sekunho/www/blog/posts/nixos-on-framework-desktop.md

 that I really love.
 Like any other machine I get my hands on (except macbooks lol), I install NixOS in it!

 I also redid bits and pieces of my website.
-I think as time goes on, the more utilitarian I become.
+I think I got bored of gruvbox (yeah I know, I know).
+As time goes on, the more utilitarian I become.
 But this is probably as barebones as it gets in terms of design.

 ---